mdn/content/files/en-us/web/css/layout_cookbook/card/index.md

 The {{cssxref("grid-template-columns")}} property defines the widths of the grid columns.
 In this case, we set the grid to auto-fill, with repeated columns that are minimally `230px` but allowed to grow to fill the available space.
 The {{cssxref("grid-gap")}} property sets a gap of `20px` between adjacent rows and adjacent columns.
 Alternatively, the {{cssxref("gap")}} property could have been used.

 > **Note:** The various elements in separate cards do not align with each other, as each card is an independent grid.
-Lining up the components in each card with the same components in adjacent cards, can be done with [subgrid](/en-US/docs/Web/CSS/CSS_grid_layout/Subgrid).
+Lining up the components in each card with the same components in adjacent cards can be done with [subgrid](/en-US/docs/Web/CSS/CSS_grid_layout/Subgrid).

 ## Alternative methods